ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

 0.8375309

-The two sentences are of different length although both talk about the Aurora Borealis.
+The two sentences are of different length although both talk about the Aurora Borealis but with different words.
 Since the embeddings capture the meaning, we can see with the cosine similarity that the two are in fact close to each other.

 ## RAG (Retrieval Augmented Generation)